persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 The generated metamodel can be validated.
 By default, the metamodel is validating analytically.

 The following windows allows to set up the validation.
-Four methods are available:
+Three methods are available:
   - Analytically: This method correspond to an approximation of the Leave-one-out method result.
       - Kriging: cf O. Dubrule, Cross Validation of Kriging in a Unique Neighborhood, Mathematical Geology,1983.